-Financial assets of the Fund are classified at initial recognition and subsequently measured at amortised cost and at fair value through profit or loss.
+Financial assets of the Fund are classified at initial recognition and subsequently measured at amortized cost and at fair value through profit or loss.

 The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Fund's business model for managing them.
-In order for a financial asset to be classified and measured at amortised cost, it needs to give rise to cash flows that are "solely payments of principal and interest (SPPI) on the principal amount outstanding.
+In order for a financial asset to be classified and measured at amortized cost, it needs to give rise to cash flows that are "solely payments of principal and interest (SPPI) on the principal amount outstanding.
 This assessment is referred to as the SPPI test and is performed at an instrument level.
 Financial assets with cash flows that are not SPPI are classified and measured at fair value through profit or loss, irrespective of the business model.
 The Fund's business model for managing financial assets refers to how it manages its financial assets in order to generate cash flows.
 The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets, or both.
-Financial assets in order to collect contractual cash flows.
+Financial assets classified and measured at amortized cost are held within a business model with the objective to hold financial assets in order to collect contractual cash flows.